 #13 Rule out medical problems that could contribute to dog weight gain

-If you’ve implemented any method mentioned above and your pooch still looks like German sausage maybe it’s better to talk to your vet.
-Your dog’s excessive weight and cause of obesity could be a symptom of hypothyroidism and Cushing’s syndrome.
-To rule out any medical condition to help your pet friend lose weight, it’s best to talk with your vet.
+If you’ve implemented any method mentioned above and your pooch still looks like a German sausage maybe it’s better to talk to your vet.
+Your dog’s excessive weight could be a symptom of hypothyroidism or Cushing’s syndrome.

 How to Help your dog lose weight – bottom line